 VST3 Plugins

-VST3 plugin hosting is included but still in early testing.
-If you own VST3 instruments, you can load them into any Kiwisonic track.
-Export to MIDI or render to WAV for use in your production DAW.
+VST3 plugin hosting is included, still in early testing.
+If you own VST3 instruments, you can load them on any Kiwisonic track.
+Kiwisynth installs as a VST3 and CLAP plugin too, so the sounds you build carry across to your DAW.